Museums & Galleries

 Bedřich Smetana’s Museum

-Permanent exhibition offers an introduction into the life and works of Bedřich Smetana (1824 – 1884) – the world famous Czech composer and conductor.
+The permanent exhibition offers an introduction to the life and works of Bedřich Smetana (1824 – 1884) – the world-famous Czech composer and conductor.

 Location: Prague 1, Novotného lávka 1, www.nm.cz